Pete Townshend: Sexuality

-In a 1989 interview with radio host Timothy White, Townshend apparently acknowledged his bisexuality, referencing the song "Rough Boys" on his 1980 studio album, Empty Glass.
+In a 1989 interview with radio host Timothy White, Townshend apparently acknowledged his bisexuality, referencing the song "Rough Boys" on his 1980 studio album Empty Glass.
 He called the song a "coming out, an acknowledgment of the fact that I'd had a gay life, and that I understood what gay sex was about."
-However, in a 1994 interview for Playboy, he said, "I did an interview about it, saying that 'Rough Boys' was about being gay, and in the interview I also talked about my 'gay life', which—I meant—was actually about the friends I've had who are gay.
+In a 1994 interview for Playboy, he said, "I did an interview about it, saying that 'Rough Boys' was about being gay, and in the interview I also talked about my 'gay life', which—I meant—was actually about the friends I've had who are gay.
 So the interviewer kind of dotted the t's and crossed the i's and assumed that this was a coming out, which it wasn't at all."
 Townshend later wrote in his 2012 autobiography Who I Am that he is "probably bisexual".
-Townshend also stated that he once felt sexually attracted to the Rolling Stones lead vocalist, Mick Jagger.
+Townshend also stated in this biography that he once felt sexually attracted to the Rolling Stones' lead vocalist, Mick Jagger.